 I tried to make this recipe with lard bought at the supermarket.
 It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date.
 That can make all the difference.

 Fact is, despite having added the anti-oxidant (rosemary oleoresin extract), the soap started to smell a lot of rancid and lard after 3 months of curing … And I saw for the first time dreaded orange spots.

-This recipe for natural lard soap with a superfat of 5% results in a moisturizing soap for the skin, which can become very economical – and of good quality! – if you have the patience to render your own lard at home (learn how in Lard In Soap).
+This recipe for natural lard soap with a superfat of 5% results in a moisturizing soap for the skin, which can become very economical – but still of good quality! – if you have the patience to render lard at home.

-Just be careful with the lard you use, do not use lard store-bought, or if you do, make sure you use the soap quite fast.
-The secret is to use fresh handmade lard (which you can also buy to artisans, but it will no longer be economical).
+Just be careful with the lard or pork fat you use, try to avoid store-bought lard.
+The secret is to use fresh handmade lard which you can also buy to artisans, but in this case the soap becomes expensive.

-I assure you that the soap does not smell like lard after the saponification process.
-You can also add an essential oil for a special aroma, as suggested in this recipe.
+I assure you that the soap does not smell like lard when freshly cured.
+You can also add essential oils for a special scent, as suggested in this recipe.

-This is also another great recipe for beginners, due to its simplicity.
-Try it and enjoy !!
+This is also another great recipe for beginners, a very simple process which will result in a wonderfully mild and moisturizing soap.
+Try it and enjoy!!!